thoughtbot/ruby-science/book/code_smells/callback.md

 ### Symptoms

-* Callbacks which contain business logic such as processing payments.
+* Callbacks containing business logic, such as processing payments.
-* Attributes which allow certain callbacks to be skipped.
+* Attributes that allow certain callbacks to be skipped.
-* Methods such as `save_without_sending_email` which skip callbacks.
+* Methods such as `save_without_sending_email`, which skip callbacks.
-* Callbacks which need to be invoked conditionally.
+* Callbacks that need to be invoked conditionally.

 \clearpage